Particular/docs.particular.net/samples/sql-bridge/sample.md

  1. Creating a new transactional queue that the MSMQ publisher will be sending its events to.
  1. In the original MSMQ Publisher's Subscriptions storage, in addition to its list of all its current subscribers, has an additional entry for the queue that the SqlBridge will be listening to.
- 1. The Sql bridge endpoint (setup to read from that input queue) processes that message and publishes the event.
+ 1. The SQL bridge endpoint (setup to read from that input queue) processes that message and publishes the event.
- 1. The Sql Subscriber, subscribes to the SqlBridge.
+ 1. The SQL Subscriber, subscribes to the SqlBridge.

 Note: The steps of creating the queue and adding the additional subscription message in the subscriptions queue of the publisher can be automated for deployment.